Dr Michael Palmer

 Location

-North West England and surrounding areas
+Greater Manchester - North West England and North Wales

 Remote (on-line)